You are here

 Latvians proudly call themselves a "nation of singers" because of a solid choral music and folk dancing tradition that began way back in the mid-19th century.
 As the years have passed, it has evolved into something more than a mere "musical activity"; it is a manifestation of patriotism, an aid in consolidating the people.

-The magical Festival Opening Concert, held in the very same location as the 1st Nationwide Latvian Singing Festival in 1873 - Viesturdārzs Park in Riga.
+The magical Celebration Opening Concert, held in the very same location as the 1st Nationwide Latvian Singing Celebration in 1873 - Viesturdārzs Park in Riga.

 In Daugava Stadium, mind-boggling choreography and seemingly effortless performance as thousands of dancers form ethnic signs or symbols on the pitch.
 Choirs meanwhile are busy battling it out for the title of the "best of the best" - the so-called Choir Wars.

-A stupendous grand finale on the Festival’s last day, with all participants in colourful folk costume marching on parade through downtown Riga, with the best to come in the evening - the Festival Closing Concert with 13,000 choral singers united in one voice.
+A stupendous grand finale on the Celebration’s last day, with all participants in colourful folk costume marching on parade through downtown Riga, with the best to come in the evening - the Celebration Closing Concert with 13,000 choral singers united in one voice.
 Folk dancers, too, just as many.

 It seems the Latvian choral song cannot die, and every five years its endurance surprises.
 The Closing Concert itself attests to this with superb direction and choreography combining ethnic tradition and contemporary trends.

-Held every five years, the next Latvian School Youth Song and Dance Festival will come in 2020.
+Held every five years, the next Latvian School Youth Song and Dance Celebration will come in 2020.

-The roots of the nationwide song and dance festival date back to 1864, when six male choirs in rural Vidzeme joined forces in sacred music and folk song; considered the first Song Festival.
+The roots of the nationwide song and dance Celebration date back to 1864, when six male choirs in rural Vidzeme joined forces in sacred music and folk song; considered the first Song Celebration.